Chicano rock: Chicano/Latino punk

 Many Chicanas became "Punkeras" and have contributed to the artistic conditions of production, gender relationship, and the punk aesthetic that existed in the late 1970s and 1980s.
 The D-I-Y sensibility at the core of punk musical subcultures found resonance with the practice of Rasquache, a Chicano cultural practice of "making do" with limited resources.
 In fact, young Chicanas had historically been at the forefront of formulating stylized social statements via the fashion and youth subculture, beginning with the Pachucos and continuing with Chicana Mods in the 1960s.
 Punk's critique of the status quo, poverty, sexuality, class inequalities, and war spoke directly to working class East Los Angeles youth.

 Alice Bag is an example of a punkera that typifies the punk scene of the late 1970s.
 Born as Alicia Armendariz, she went by Alice Bag (also Alice Phallus, and Alice Douchbag) as her stage name.
 Armendariz's Chicana experience influenced her music career as projected her unrelenting emotions through her punk music.
-Her music reflects an accumulated rage evolved from being made fun of for not speaking proper English and having to witness domestic violence at a young age.
+Her music reflects an accumulated rage from being made fun of for not speaking proper English and having to witness domestic violence at a young age.
 She used her painful childhood experience as empowerment in the male-dominated field of punk rock with her female lead band, Bags.
 Alice and The Bags are known to be responsible for "co-creating the first wave of California punk alongside the likes of Black Flag, X, the Germs, Phranc (then in Catholic Discipline), and women that came to be known as the Go-Go's."